-The super science-y bit; Vitamin C as ascorbic acid becomes protonated at low pH levels (<3.6), meaning it has no plus or minus charge and can therefore travel through your oily, neutral skin barrier quickly.
-Ascorbic acid at low pH is like a human diving head first with their hands pointed out, ascorbic acid at high pH is like a human doing a belly flop.
+Now onto the super science-y bit; Vitamin C as ascorbic acid becomes protonated at low pH levels (<3.6), meaning it has no plus or minus charge and can therefore travel through your oily, neutral skin barrier quickly.
+Ascorbic acid at low pH is like a human diving head first with their hands pointed out, ascorbic acid at high pH is like a human doing an enormously spectacular belly flop.

 Bottom line: Don’t use vitamin C as ascorbic acid and retinol together.